MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 ### Where is Power BI Embedded available?
 US Government?
 Germany?
 China?
 What is the timing?

-Power BI Embedded will be available in Azure commercial clouds at GA.
-Sovereign cloud availability will be added in the future.
+Power BI Embedded is available in Azure commercial clouds and in the US government cloud.
+Sovereign cloud availability for Germany and China will be added in the future.

 ### Is Power BI Embedded available for non-profits and educational?